About Us

 Our History

 AACHWA was originally established as a project department within Country Arts WA (now Regional Arts WA) in 2009.
-Six years later (in 2015) AACHWA became a stand-alone not-for-profit Aboriginal Corporation (registered under the CATSI Act 2006).
+In 2015 we became a stand-alone, not-for-profit Aboriginal corporation, registered under the CATSI Act 2006.

 Mission and Values